The Importance of Urban and Community Forestry

 According to studies cited by The Arbor Day Foundation, only 39 percent of American municipalities have programs to systematically care for their publicly owned trees.
 Yet the health and appearance of a community's trees is one of the most important factors in determining a city's visual image and quality of life.

-“Trees are vital elements in the fabric of any community,” says John Rosenow, president of the Foundation.
+“Trees are vital elements in the fabric of any community,” says Matt Harris, chief executive of the Foundation.
 “They provide cooling shade in summer, help reduce the chill of winter winds, clean the air, reduce noise, and provide a home for songbirds, to name just a few of the benefits of trees in an urban setting.”

 The Arbor Day Foundation operates the Tree City USA program to help encourage community forestry programs and provide recognition to cities and towns that meet certain standards for community tree planting and care.